 Senior Research Scientist: atmospheric composition

-Since 1994 I have been leading a collaborative project between the Antarctic Division and the University of Adelaide to develop and operate a sophisticated LIDAR (light detection and ranging) facility at Davis station in Antarctica, for the study of atmospheric processes and climate.
-The Davis LIDAR measures atmospheric density, temperature and aerosol characteristics from 5 to 95 km altitude, and my research has centred on interpretation of these measurements in the context of describing basic atmospheric processes and their relationship with global climate change.
-My primary interests are:
+From 1994 to 2014 I led a collaboration between the AAD and the University of Adelaide that developed and established a sophisticated LIDAR (light detection and ranging) facility at Davis station in Antarctica for the study of atmospheric processes and climate.
+From 2001 to 2012, the Davis LIDAR measured atmospheric density, temperature and aerosol characteristics from 5 to 95 km altitude.
+The instrument is currently being re-tasked for new studies of cloud and aerosol processes that are expected to start in 2018.
+My research with this instrument centred on interpretation of the measurements in the context of describing basic atmospheric processes and their relationship with global climate.
+This work also involved five summer expeditions to Davis.

 - Atmospheric research at the Australian Antarctic Division

 - Refining gravity waves in climate models (Australian Antarctic Magazine 28: 16-17, 2015)

 - Bushfire smoke visible in Antarctica (Australian Antarctic Magazine 16: 2009)